Mumao0526/YouTube-Downloader/README.md

 - `--link`: Specifies the link to the video from YouTube you want to download.
 - `--format`: Select '.mp4' or '.mp3', it's default '.mp4'.
-- `--output_path`: Specifies the path to the video you want to save.
+- `--output_path`: Specifies the path where you want to save files.

 ### Example